charlehsin/react-testing-library/tutorials/step18-hooks-unmounting/README.md

-# Tutorial to test hooks with the usage of multiple states and the usage of local storage.
+# Tutorial to test hooks with the usages of interval, unmounting, conditional useEffect

-This is based on top of [step16-hooks](../step16-hooks/).
-We added the usage of multiple states and the usage of local storage.
+This is based on top of [step17-hooks-multistates](../step17-hooks-multistates/).

 1. Read the following introduction.
    - [Testing Overview](https://reactjs.org/docs/testing.html)